romanlakerveld/ProgProj/REPORT.md

  a single species.
     - Calls getAllTaxa from the DatabaseAccess class to get all taxa from the SQL table to use for the autocompleteEditText
-- SearchMashup: this activity contains the parameters part of the search fucntionality.
+- SearchMashup: this activity contains the parameters part of the search functionality.
     - Similarly to MainActivity, this activity calls getAllTaxa to fill the AutocompleteTexts.
     - Also uses a StringRequest to get all supported interaction types from the GloBI API.
-    - Uses Google Maps plugin to allow the user to specify an area to search in, the map of which can be hidden by clicking the "Allow area search" button.
+    - Uses Google Maps plugin to allow the user to specify an area to search in, the map of which can be hidden by clicking the "Allow area search" checkbox.
+    - Calls getMapCoords from MapUtils class to get coordinates from the map.
 - ActionResultsActivity: this activity displays the found interactions when given certain parameters.
     - Calls HandleParametersFromIntent to get the search parameters from the intent and build an url with them.
     - Secondly, calls GetInteractionsFromURL to call the API with the previously stated URL, then puts those interactions in a ListView with the InteractionAdapter.